 Dealing with Patchy Grass Under Trees

 While trees make for beautiful lawn decor, they can sometimes cause problems for the grass and other plants underneath it.
-Because of this, it can create an inconsistent appearance on your lawn and even ruin the landscaping.
+Because of this, it can create an inconsistent appearance on your lawn and require professional lawn care to fix.

 There are a few reasons why patchy grass occurs under trees: